bmarolleau/firstdemo-scikitlearn-ibmi/README.md

 Simple scenario: extract data from Db2 for i or a CSV file, and create and prepare your datasets, create a supervised classification model (https://scikit-learn.org/stable/modules/svm.html) .

 This model can be tested and evaluated, and persisted on disk on IBM i for inference, or externalize on an accelerated server or even Watson Machine Learning (on prems, Cloud).
+The model is stored in the SVC_Model_CHURN_IBMi_V1.joblib file here, with an accuracy of 0.8, recall 0.7.
+Room for improvement.

+A complete presentation will be shared in the link below.

+More information on ML/DL Solutions on IBM Systems & Cloud, including IBM i [here](https://t.co/3QFohFlmIR)

 ## How to run the demo?
 Simply launch ipython from a bash shell.
 Then type run -i %<FILE-NAME.py>  , where FILE-NAME.py is the name of each python script from step 0 to 16.
 Respect the order, as each script depends on the previous one.